Ear Pinning (Otoplasty or Pinnaplasty)

 Prominent ear correction is a surgical procedure used to re-set the position of prominent ears, pinning ears back, moving them closer in towards the head.
 Ear correction surgery can also reduce the size of the earlobe and improve their appearance if they are misshapen.

-Ear correction surgery is used to set back prominent ears in both adults and in children to restore confidence and give a more attractive look.
+Ear correction surgery, also known as otoplasty or pinnaplasty, is used to set back prominent ears in both adults and in children to restore confidence and give a more attractive look.
 It can be performed on one or both ears as necessary.
-Very large ear lobes can be reduced at the same time if required.
-Surgery can be performed under Local anaesthetic with you awake.
-Alternatively if you would prefer a short General Anaesthetic can be used.
+If you are considering ear reshaping, very large ear lobes can be reduced at the same time if required.
+Surgery can be performed under local anaesthetic with you awake.
+Alternatively if you would prefer a short general anaesthetic can be used.

 Many people who suffer from prominent ears can lack self confidence.
 Many patients find that after having ear pinning surgery they have increased self esteem and confidence in their appearance.
 Because cuts are made behind your ears, small scars are left close to the groove between the ear and the side of your head and are almost unnoticeable.
 Ear correction surgery does not reduce the size of the ears or improve hearing.

 Is Ear Pinning surgery right for you?